adesamaa/cybersecurity-portfolio/python-scripts/README.md

 - Generates a timestamped report file

 **libraries used:**
-- 're' - is used in order to match regular expressions for the ip addresses.
+- `re` - is used in order to match regular expressions for the ip addresses.
-- 'datetime' - is used in order to get the exact time the log analysis is being carried out.
+- `datetime` - is used in order to get the exact time the log analysis is being carried out.
-- 'collections.Counter' - so as to count the number of occurence of a particular ip address.
+- `collections.Counter` -  to count the number of occurence of a particular ip address.

 **How to run the script:**
 - save your log file in the same folder as your python script